microsoft/playwright/docs/api.md

       - `count` <[number]>
       - `startOffset` <[number]>
       - `endOffset` <[number]>

+Returns the array of coverage reports for all scripts

 > **NOTE** JavaScript Coverage doesn't include anonymous scripts by default.
 However, scripts with sourceURLs are reported.